 Action Result 1.
 If not already in User Maintenance mode, enter User Maintenance mode.
-(See "To enter User Maintenance mode:" on page 75.)
+(See "To enter User Maintenance mode:" on page 79.)
 81- User MAINT displays 2.
 At the 81 level, enter 09 .
 3. Press the HOLD key.
-8109- TRF of CFWD displays
+8109- TRF of CFWD displays 4.
+Enter 1.

-Action Result 4.
-Enter 1 .
 5. Press the HOLD key.
 CFWD-NoANS Ext displays 6.
 Dial the extension number.
 7. Press the HOLD key.
 Enter CODE displays 8.
 Enter the destination extension.
 9. Press the HOLD key to store the entry.
 Next extension number displays 10.
 To set Call Forward No Answer destinations for additional extensions, press the volume up and down key or press the HOLD key to move to the desired Extension.
 11. Repeat steps 9-11 until all extension are entered.
-12. Press the MEMORY key to exit the entry mode.
+12. Press the AUTO key to exit the entry mode.
 13. To return to the top menu level (81), press the PROG key.
-81- OR User MAINT displays To exit the User Maintenance mode, press the ON/OFF OR key.
+OR To exit the User Maintenance mode, press the ON/OFF 81- User MAINT displays OR key.
 ON/OFF LED goes off